owenPatt/se_project_react/README.md

 - normalize.css was used to give default css formatting
 - Code was formatted using prettier

-## Deploying to Github Pages
+## Accessing

+- api.wtwr.haoqiw.com : How to access the backend application
-- '"homepage": "https://owenpatt.github.io/se_project_react/"' must be added to the package.json
+- www.wtwr.haoqiw.com / wtwr.haoqiw.com : How to access the frontend application

 ## Running the local DB